carpentries/trainers/leadership_minutes/2026/2026-06-22-leadership-minutes.md

    2. DATE UTC 23:00: Amanda, Giorgia, Jesse, Cera
       - Sher will be here
 7. Next meeting: 27 July
-   - Amanda likely will not be here
-   - Giorgia will not be here
-   - Jesse will not be here
    - Might need to consider a different day